SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 "Pinkie, why are you doing that?"
 Rainbow asked in a whisper.

-Pinkie whispered back in a sheepish tone, "I'm sorry, she just looked so cute sleeping there."
+Pinkie whispers back in a sheepish tone, "I'm sorry, she just looked so cute sleeping there."

 I blush. *Good thing the lights are off.*